 two trainee music leaders (students)

-composer musicians
+support from musicians chosen by the composer if necessary

 The music leader will be responsible for the delivery of the final performance and work together with the composer to create and develop the piece to performance.
 We anticipate that the music leader and trainee music leaders will be responsible for the regular delivery of the community group’s music workshops.
-These are likely to be weekly 2-hour sessions, across one term.
+These could be regular sessions, across one term, or spread out.
 It might be that composers would prefer to work in a more intensive way, across one weekend or half term project.
-This detail will be agreed with the composers and matched with the respective groups during the planning of the project.
+This detail will be agreed with the composers and matched with the respective music leaders, and community groups during the planning of the project.

 Support from PRSF and Hull City of Culture

-The programme is being produced by Jenny Harris on behalf of the PRSF and the day to day delivery of each residency will be handled by Hull City of Culture, and specifically Clare Drury, Arts Development Officer.
+The programme is being produced by Jenny Harris on behalf of the PRSF and the day to day delivery of each residency will be handled by Hull City of Culture, and specifically Assistant Producer Clare Drury, who is also Arts Development Officer for Hull City Council.

 Hull City of Culture has a very detailed knowledge of the communities and music scene of Hull and will work with you to match your interests to a community group/groups in Hull.
 We will recruit local music leaders to support the work as part of the planning of each project and depending on the needs of each group.
 We will help you research and refine your plans and the requirements for each residency.